releng-tool/releng-tool-docs/content/guides/packages/site-definitions.md

 [Git][git] and Perforce's [Helix Command-Line Client (P4)][perforce-cli] installed.
 Content from a Perforce depot will be fetched and archived into a file during fetch stage.
-Once a cached archive is made, the fetch stage ill be skipped unless the archive is manually removed.
+Once a cached archive is made, the fetch stage will be skipped unless the archive is manually removed.

 ````{tab} Revision Clone